 For her collages about the continuing underlying tensions within such a family and shifting identities, she made use of her polaroid pictures she made of her family members and their surroudings since the beginning they started to form a family.
 She cut out the figures which leaves a frame, where she combines the frames into new portraits, just like the identities within a patchwork family are continously shifting and changing.
-The abstract forms and plain colors together with the cutting marks of the paper, accentuate how different views come together and try to excist as a new strong object.
+The abstract forms, expressive colors and cutting marks of the paper, accentuate how different views come together and try to excist as a new strong object.

 The Series was officially nominated for the Photogrvphy Grant 2017